Joaquim Silva (fighter)

-Joaquim Silva (born February 5, 1989) is a Brazilian mixed martial artist who competes in the Ultimate Fighting Championship.
-He currently competes in the lightweight division.
+Joaquim Antônio Magalhães Silva (born February 5, 1989) is a Brazilian mixed martial artist who currently competes in the lightweight division of the Ultimate Fighting Championship.

 Background

 Silva began training in various forms of martial arts as a youngster.
-He then starting training in Muay Thai, boxing and jiu-jitsu as a teenager before transitioning to mixed martial arts in 2009.
+He then starting training in Muay Thai, boxing and Brazilian jiu-jitsu as a teenager before transitioning to mixed martial arts in 2009.

 Mixed martial arts career

 Silva made his professional mixed martial arts debut in October 2010.
 He compiled an undefeated record of 7-0, competing for various regional promotions in Brazil before trying out for The Ultimate Fighter in early 2014.

 The Ultimate Fighter

 In March 2015, it was announced that Silva was one of the fighters selected to be on The Ultimate Fighter: Brazil 4.

 In his first fight on the show, Silva faced Carlos Costa.
 He won the fight via TKO in the third round.

 In the quarterfinals, Silva faced off against Erick da Silva.
 He won the fight via unanimous decision.

 In the semifinals, Silva faced Glaico França.
 He lost via submission in the first round.